Principles and Practice of Consumer Credit Risk Management

 (IFS School of Finance, 3rd edition - ISBN 978-1-84516-750-9)

 We are sorry that the latest edition of this textbook is currently out of print.
-We are working with the publisher to resolve this.
-To be contacted when a new edition / book is ready please click here.

 This standard textbook is the reference source for best practice in many consumer lenders.
 Written by a principal and associate of ScorePlus, it gives a framework for the analytic management of consumer credit risk.
 This book is aimed at meeting the needs of new entrants but is also a reference guide for experienced credit professionals.
 It is not a modelling textbook, but a practitioner’s guide.

 Co-authors Helen McNab and Peter Taylor are widely respected practitioners and consultants in the credit risk industry.
 This third edition reflects first-hand research among a wealth of contacts to explain and evaluate current practices and trends.
 It is specifically written in the context of unsecured consumer lending products.

 Background and introduction: sets the scene by looking at the economic and social framework for a credit operation as well as the functions required to successfully run a modern credit company.